bnjmnsbl/UrlLongener/readme.md

-This is a microservice that creates really long and complex URLs out of regular URLS.
+# URL MINIONATOR

-Why?
+## A microservice that creates long, complex and minionated URLs

-Well, there were already many URL shorteners around, so this is a URL longener.
+It works like an URL shortener, but makes most URLs actually longer.

 This probably makes not much sense, but there you go.

-You CAN turn this app into a URL shortener easily, though, by changing the loop length in urlCheck's genShort() function.
+You CAN turn this app into a URL shortener easily, by making a few changes to the genShort() function.
 You'll probably figure that out.

 Enjoy!